Mother to jail, child to foster care. Four days later the tragedy and death of the child

 Causes of Little Oscar's Death

-There was news in the family that Oskar was about to take a sip – first they talked about a piece of beet, but these were only conjectures that did not find confirmation in official findings.
-Granny Monika bet that the child could be fed milk and was not placed to reflect, which sometimes leads to serious complications in infants.
+There was news in the family that Oskar was about to swallow – first they talked about a piece of beet, but these were only guesses that did not find confirmation in the official findings.
+Granny Monika bet that the child could be fed milk and was not placed to rebound, which sometimes leads to serious complications in infants.
 However, autopsy showed neither mechanical injuries nor oral contents in the airways.
-The prosecution points to circulatory-respirational or food failure as a probable cause of death, but details are still unknown and the investigation continues towards manslaughter.
+Public Prosecutor’s Office indicates circulatory-respirational or food failure as a probable cause of death, but details are still unknown and the investigation continues towards manslaughter.

 The family is waiting for explanations, and every new information only deepens their sense of helplessness.